big-data-lab-umbc/Reproducible_and_portable_app_in_cloud/docs/reproduce.md

 After an application has been executed, clients can reproduce it with its execution history.
 We put an example in our public S3 bucket `s3://reproduceexampleofrpac`.
 Our RPAC toolkit helps the client generate a pipeline file based on their preferences.

-> For example, in execution history as the figure shown, users enable to retrieval the source dataset, command line, pipeline file and execution events (reproducibility_config) from recorded storage addresses (scroll down to find more items.).
+> For example, in execution history as the figure shown, users enable to retrieval the source dataset, command line, pipeline file and execution events (reproducibility_config) from recorded storage addresses (scroll down to find more attributes.).
 <p align="center"><img src="./figures/db_item.png"/></p>
 <p align="center"><img src="./figures/s3_logs.png"/></p>